How Long Does It Take To Walk 4 Mi

 Scientific or Theoretical Perspective

 Walking speed is influenced by a combination of physiological and biomechanical factors.
-On top of that, the muscles involved in walking, including the quadriceps, hamstrings, and calves, generate the force needed to propel the body forward.
-Still, the nervous system coordinates these muscle contractions and regulates walking speed.
+The muscles involved in walking, including the quadriceps, hamstrings, and calves, generate the force needed to propel the body forward.
+So the nervous system coordinates these muscle contractions and regulates walking speed.
 Biomechanical factors, such as stride length and cadence (steps per minute), also play a role.

 Common Mistakes or Misunderstandings